Over the weekend, I got the following email about using pop culture references in a story setting:

-While Jac is writing for a younger audience than some of my readers, the references question applies to every manuscript, from a picturebook to a YA.
+While Jac is writing for a younger audience than some of my readers, the references question applies to every manuscript, from a picture book to a YA.
 And it is a contentious issue.
-Lots of people have very different opinions about references.
+Lots of people have very different opinions about references in the story setting.

-While younger projects like Jac’s might have less room for references, older projects, like MG and YA, have lots of opportunities.
+While younger projects like Jac’s might have less room for references, older projects, like MG and YA, have lots of opportunities for setting the scene with specific details.
 Overall, I’ve seen references tackled in four different ways:

 - References from our world are included in the manuscript.